DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 Within the scientific community, the availability of public datasets has enhanced the development of acoustic detection and classification techniques for various scenes and events. <br>
 Hitachi Ltd, has developped the MIMII dataset to the classification sounds of industrial machines operating under both normal and faulty conditions in actual factory settings.
 With:
 - subsets of machines: pump, valves, slider, fan
-- subsets of functioning conditions: normal and abnormal.
+- subsets of functioning conditions: normal and abnormal
+- background noise

 MIMII stands for:  Sound Dataset for Malfunctioning Industrial Machine Investigation and Inspection. <br>
 Many unsupervised classification models based on this dataset are available in the literature or on Github.
 We will provide links and references.
 <br>
-Based on this dataset, we develop an automatic unsupervised classification model or automatic diagnosis model for detecting failures or breakdowns of industrial machinery based on their acoustics characteristics, recorded with a 8-microphones circular array.     <br>
+We develop an automatic unsupervised classification model or automatic diagnosis model for detecting failures or breakdowns of industrial machinery based on their acoustics characteristics, recorded with a 8-microphones circular array.     <br>
-In this study we somewhat violate the rules of the initial challenge: classification in noisy environment.
-But since we have access to multiple channels, it makes much sense to denoise the signals before starting the classification process.
+Contrarily to most clissifiation available in the literature, in this study we somewhat violate the rules of the initial challenge: classification in noisy environment.
+But since we have access to multiple channels, it makes much sense to <b>denoise</b> the signals before starting the classification process.

 Therefore, here the challenge is more about turning the 8-microphones array into a <b> "sensor" for monitoring industrial machinery sounds in a noisy environment.</b> And then develop the classification model for automotically identifying anomalies, failures, breakdowns.